 The passengers who believe they have a valid complaint against an airline regarding denied boarding, downgrading, cancellation or long delay to a given flight should submit such a complaint to the airline operating the flight concerned.
 The complaint can be send by using the complaint form shown below or by using a complaint form on the airline website, if applicable.

-Should the airline fail to provide you with a reply within 6 weeks of receipt, or if you are not satisfied with their reply, the complaint form (a copy of the original form sent to the airline may be used) may be sent to the Civil Aviation Agency of the Republic of Macedonia, in case the incident happened on any airport in the Republic of Macedonia on any airline or the incident happened at the airport of departure in the third country (non ECAA country) on the flight where Republic of Macedonia is final destination operated by an airline from ECAA country.
+Should the airline fail to provide you with a reply within 6 weeks of receipt, or if you are not satisfied with their reply, the complaint form (a copy of the original form sent to the airline may be used) may be sent to the Civil Aviation Agency of the Republic of North Macedonia, in case the incident happened on any airport in the Republic of North Macedonia on any airline or the incident happened at the airport of departure in the third country (non ECAA country) on the flight where Republic of North Macedonia is final destination operated by an airline from ECAA country.

 The complaint form should be sent, using the form below, either to the Civil Aviation Agency official email address email@example.com or by post on its postal address: